elibroftw/blog.elijahlopez.ca/content/posts/how-to-install-ruby-on-macos.md

 tags:
   - macos
   - tutorial
+summary: "A concise guide on installing Ruby on macOS using Homebrew, `ruby-install`, and `chruby` with `zsh` commands, addressing common issues with other tutorials."
 ---

 This is how you install Ruby on MacOS and you don't have to reopen the terminal.